ajchellew/zwiftplay/README.md

 # Zwift Play

+> Note: This is far from complete, When I started this I just assumed I'd need to listen to a characteristic notification and have to work out what button it was.

 An attempt to reverse engineer the Zwift Play controllers.
 Initially I wanted to find someone that had done this as I wanted the ability to 'return a ride on' from a button, this isn't even available in the Companion app.

 When I couldn't find someone doing anything with the controllers I decided to buy them.
 They are cool, even after a few uses I'd recommend them.